-Hi Jenny, so to start us off, why don’t you give us a little background info?
-How and when did you decide that you wanted to work in UX design as a career?
+When did you decide that you wanted to work in UX design as a career?

-Well, I started out in information design, which was like UX on paper before UX existed.
+I started out in information design, which was like UX on paper before UX existed.
 I loved the job, as it was the perfect 50:50 split of logic and creative, but unfortunately, there was no career progression, so I side-stepped into a Project Management role before changing lanes into Marketing.

 Then I met my husband, who was Creative Director at a digital design agency.
 When I told him about my old information design job and why I loved it, he said ‘You should do UX’.
 I started looking into it and thought ‘Yes – this is for me!’

-Yes, once I had decided that UX design was what I wanted to do, I was like right, I’m going to try and move over to UX and at the time, I thought it would be easier to do so internally from the Marketing department of the company I was working with because there was a UX team and a UX Manager, so I started stretching my role to include as much UX work as I could.
+Once I had decided that UX design was what I wanted to do, I was like right, I’m going to try and move over to UX and at the time, I thought it would be easier to do so internally from the Marketing department of the company I was working with because there was a UX team and a UX Manager, so I started stretching my role to include as much UX work as I could.

 Things were looking good for my career transition into UX and the Head of the UX department suggested I do a course to formalise my skills, so I found and booked onto your two day face-to-face course.
 I then followed that up with your short online course and both of these confirmed that UX was definitely what I wanted to do.